Armidale Food School

-The Armidale Climate and Health Project began in 2020 as series of events and publications exploring this question, and building local knowledge and skills.
+The Armidale Climate and Health Project began in 2020 as series of events and publications building local knowledge and skills.
 Phase one pilot was funded by an AdaptNSW Grant and a Primary Health Network COVID Reconnection Grant.
-We believe the answer to this question is related to changing the food system.
-Phase 2 is committed to carefully designing and building new Community Food Infrastructure in ways that respond to climate change and improve community health, guided by the princple of centring Indigenous knowledge.
+We learnt that changing the food system is one way of joining climate adaptation and public health.
+Phase 2 is committed to carefully designing and building new Community Food Infrastructure in ways that respond to climate change and improve community health, informed by an anti-colonial ethos.

 A day-long workshop that explores how habits and time use connects (in complex